-Judd is a prominent interpreter of British orchestral music and has recorded Elgar’s Symphony No. 1 with the Halle Orchestra, which has brought him wide recognition from Elgar admirers.
-He has recorded extensively for the Naxos label in cooperation with the New Zealand Symphony Orchestra, where he was later appointed as Honorary Music Director.
-His recordings of works by Elgar, Vaughan Williams, Beethoven, Bernstein, Copland and Gershwin have been very well received.
-He has conducted the works of Gustav Mahler on international stages and his recording of Mahler’s Symphony No. 1 was awarded the Gold Medal by Diapason in France and by Toblacher Komponierhäuschen for Best Recording of the Year.
-Maestro Judd has also recorded extensively for Decca, EMI and Philips.
+Judd is a prominent interpreter of British orchestral music and recorded Elgar’s Symphony No. 1 with the Halle Orchestra, which brought him wide recognition from Elgar admirers.
+He recorded extensively for the Naxos label during his eight years as Music Director of the New Zealand Symphony Orchestra, and retains a close relationship with the orchestra as their Honorary Music Director.
+His recordings of works by Elgar, Vaughan Williams, Beethoven, Bernstein, Copland and Gershwin have been warmly received.
+He has conducted the works of Gustav Mahler on international stages and his recording of Mahler’s Symphony No. 1 was awarded the Gold Medal by Diapason in France and the Toblacher Komponierhäuschen for Best Recording of the Year.
+Maestro Judd has also recorded extensively for Decca, EMI, Philips and Gramola.

 Apart from his concert activities, James Judd has been a regular guest on the stages of the English National Opera, Wexford Festival and Glyndebourne Opera Festival, with productions of Il Trovatore, La Traviata, Rigoletto, The Barber of Seville, Le Nozze di Figaro and La Cenerentola.
 Between 1993 and 1996 he was Artistic Director of the Florida Grand Opera where he conducted productions of Don Giovanni, Un Ballo in Maschera, La Boheme, Madame Butterfly and others, as well as concert versions of Tannhäuser, Fidelio and La clemenza di Tito.
 He has recorded the complete opera works of Meyerbeer and Donizetti.